Symphonic Variations (Dvořák): Structure

 The theme is introduced Lento e molto tranquillo in C major, then proceeds through 27 variations in various tempi, ending in an ingenious fugal finale Allegro maestoso.
 The work remains in C major until Variation 17, moving into D major for Variation 18, B♭ major for Variation 19, B♭ minor for Variations 20–24, G♭ major for Variations 25 and 26, before returning to C major for the final variation and the finale.

 It is predominantly in 2/4 time, but explores 3/4 for the Scherzo (Variation 17) and Tempo di valse (Variation 19), and also uses 3/8, 6/8 and 12/8 in some of the later variations.
 The final variation and the fugal finale return to 2/4.

 Recordings

 The work has been recorded many times.
-Currently available recordings include those conducted by Marin Alsop, Jiří Bělohlávek, Iván Fischer, John Eliot Gardiner, Stephen Gunzenhauser, Neeme Järvi, István Kertész, Rafael Kubelík, Theodore Kuchar, Zdeněk Mácal, Sir Charles Mackerras, Václav Neumann, Wolfgang Sawallisch, Peter Tiboris and Arturo Toscanini.
+Currently available recordings include those conducted by Marin Alsop, Jiří Bělohlávek, Colin Davis, Iván Fischer, John Eliot Gardiner, Stephen Gunzenhauser, Neeme Järvi, István Kertész, Rafael Kubelík, Theodore Kuchar, Zdeněk Mácal, Sir Charles Mackerras, Václav Neumann, Wolfgang Sawallisch, Peter Tiboris and Arturo Toscanini.